 Optimising Human Performance is the podcast for people who can’t afford to fail.
 If you work in the military, defence and security, emergency services, first response, elite sport, or any other high‑pressure environment, this show gives you practical, evidence‑based tools to perform at your best when it matters most.

-Hosted by Dr Martin I. Jones and Jonpaul Nevin, the podcast brings together world‑leading experts, cutting‑edge science, and hard‑won field experience.
+Hosted by Dr Martin I. Jones, the podcast brings together world‑leading experts, cutting‑edge science, and hard‑won field experience.

-Together, Martin and Jonpaul explore how to optimise physical, psychological, and cognitive performance in contexts where the stakes are high, the margins are thin, and the cost of failure can be severe.
+Martin explores how to optimise physical, psychological, and cognitive performance in contexts where the stakes are high, the margins are thin, and the cost of failure can be severe.

 In each episode, you’ll hear from guests such as leading scientists, military and emergency services professionals, elite coaches, clinicians, and operators who have performed in extremis.
 Conversations blend rigorous research with real‑world application, making complex science accessible and directly applicable.